wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 - Automatic certificate creation with cert-manager (Assuming cert-manager is already present in the k8s cluster)
 - Disable both Alertmanager and grafana operator which is part of the helm stack.

-Before installing the helm chart, there are some work todo.
+Before installing the helm chart, there are some works todo.

 ### Update the values.yaml

-All the values defined in the values.yaml file are default values.
+All the values defined in the values.yaml file are default values and some place holders where the user needs to set the values.
 Before install/upgrade, please carefully check those values by following the comments in the file.

-Get the `kube-prometheus-stack` helm charts in the `/charts` directory then modify the `kube-prometheus-stack/values.yaml`.
+Get the `kube-prometheus-stack` helm charts in the `/charts` directory, then modify the `kube-prometheus-stack/values.yaml`.
 Here is the step by step guidelines:

 What values need to be modified are documented in the values.yaml file